 The Academy Trust's key asset is its people.
 It employs over 20 staff, including agency workers, and it is only through the combined effort of this workforce, together with our supporters and volunteers, that we can change the lives of the children under our care.
-The Academy Trust encourages the involvement of all employees in decision making processes that impact on them directly and further details on our engagement with our people is detailed in the "Engagement with Employees (including Disabled Persons)" section of the Trustees' report above.
+The Academy Trust encourages the involvement of all employees in decision making processes that impact on them directly.